FellowTraveler/flexiai/flexiai/docs/api_reference.md

 ### execute_personal_function_with_arguments

+Dynam

-Dynamically executes a function from the function_mapping based on the provided function name and supplied arguments.
+ically executes a function from the function_mapping based on the provided function name and supplied arguments.

 #### Parameters
 - `function_name` (str): The name of the function to execute.
 - `**arguments`: The arguments to pass to the function.

 #### Returns
--

- `tuple`: A tuple containing the status (bool), message (str), and result (any).
+- `tuple`: A tuple containing the status (bool), message (str), and result (any).

 #### Raises
 - `Exception`: If the function execution fails.